rnabioco/2a-peptide-search/README.md

-2A peptides have conserved sequence features making them amenable to construction of profile hidden Markov models, which capture sequence elements in a statistical model suitable for searching large protien sequence databases.
+2A peptides have conserved sequence features making them amenable to construction of profile hidden Markov models, which capture sequence elements in a statistical model suitable for searching large protein sequence databases.
 In particular, the Pro-Gly-Pro residues at its C-terminus are critical for 2A skipping activity.

 ## Data availability

-Profile HMMs of class 1 and 2 2A peptides are in `curated-models/`.
+Alignments and profile HMMs of class 1 and 2 2A peptides are in `curated-models/`

-The `full` and `seed` alignments are the complete and non-redundant sequence matches to the UniProt, MGnify, and UniParc databases.
-Profile HMMs for use with [HMMER](http://hmmer.org/) are build from the seed alignments.

-Searches with the class 1 and 2 models will identify e.g. partial matches between the class 2 model and class 1 sequences and vice-versa, due to similarities between the models.
+Searches with the 2A models will identify e.g. partial matches between the class 2 model and class 1 sequences and vice versa, due to similarities between the models.

 ## Results